What is Tendinitis?

 Posterior Tibial Tendinitis:

-This affects the tendon that inserts under the arch and helps hold it up.
+This affects the tendon that connects under the arch into the bone and helps support your foot.
 Pain under the arch will be felt when you push off to take a step.
 People with flatfeet are affected the most.
-Overweight women are prone to this tendinitis as well.
-It is not uncommon for an injury to partially tear this tendon sheath which easily becomes a chronic problem.
+Being overweight can make you more prone to this tendinitis as well.
+It is not uncommon for an injury to partially tear this tendon which easily becomes a chronic or long-standing painful problem.

 Anterior Tibial Tendinitis:

-This affects the main tendon on the front of the ankle that lifts your foot during gait.
+This affects the main tendon on the front of the ankle that lifts your foot while walking.
 Pain is felt on the top of your foot near the ankle and may also include the ankle when going downstairs or downhill.
-This tendinitis is also associated with stop and start sports like tennis.
+This tendinitis is also associated with stop and start sports like tennis, basketball, and soccer.

-When talking to Dr. Manohar at either the Brandon or Zephyrhills office, he may ask you about the kind of footwear that you normally wear, when do your ankles and feet hurt, and about your overall health.
-While the examination happens, the doctor may take x-rays to look for abnormalities in your foot structure and possible fractures or other abnormalities in the bones.
+When talking to Dr. Cruz at either the Brandon or Zephyrhills office, he may ask you the type of footwear that you use, when your ankles and feet hurt and about your overall health.
+During the examination, the doctor may take x-rays to look for abnormalities in your foot structure and possible fractures or other abnormalities in the bones.
 Special cases might involve an MRI (magnetic resonance imaging) scan to find possible tears in the tendon or tenosynovitis (inflammation of the tendon sheath).

 Treatment of tendinitis:

 Tendinitis is readily treatable with rest or change of activity to a non-impact sport like swimming or bicycling.
 Ice should be used when symptoms begin.
 Heat may be used after a few days.
-Dr. Manohar will usually prescribe an anti-inflammatory medicine that should be taken exactly as prescribed.
-In some cases he may inject the tendon sheath with medicine (cortisone) to reduce inflammation except in the case of Achilles tendonitis where injections are to be avoided.
+Dr. Cruz may prescribe an anti-inflammatory medicine that should be taken exactly as prescribed.
+In some cases, he may inject the tendon sheath with medicine (cortisone) to reduce inflammation except in the case of Achilles tendonitis where injections are to be avoided.
 To help with overall healing, Dr. Cruz may send you for physical therapy.
 He also offers natural regenerative medicine treatments that can be discussed.

-Dr. Manohar may prescribe a heel lift or orthotic to optimally position your foot to reduce tendon strain (see previous topic of the month).
-Your doctor may also refer you to a physical therapist for treatment.
-Some severe cases of tendonitis will require immobilization with a below the knee cast for a period of 2-4 weeks.
-Finally, surgery may be performed to repair partial or complete tears in the tendon or to address severe tenosynovitis.
+Dr. Cruz may prescribe a heel lift or orthotic insert to optimally position your foot to reduce tendon strain.
+Some severe cases of tendonitis will require immobilization with a walking boot or specialized ankle and foot supports for 2-4 weeks.
+Finally, as a last option, surgery may be performed to repair partial or complete tears in the tendon or to address severe tenosynovitis.

-If you wish to schedule an appointment at the Brandon or Zephyrhills offices for the treatment of tendinitis, please call Dr. Manohar at his Brandon office (813) 502-5904 or in Zephyrhills (813) 782-3233.
-Alternately, you can use the website form by clicking the button below.
+If you wish to schedule an appointment at the Brandon or Zephyrhills offices for the treatment of tendinitis, please call Dr. Cruz at his Brandon office (813) 502-5904 or in Zephyrhills (813) 782-3233.